NullSense/Kinetic-Input/packages/number-picker/README.md

   list, tinted by `--qni-fade-color`
 - `.picker-backdrop` – optional modal scrim (`--qni-backdrop-color`)

-The closed state reuses the same font tokens so typography stays in sync without duplicate declarations.
+The closed state is scoped under `.quick-number-input-root`, so it reuses the same font + unit tokens and never leaks global selectors.

 #### Standalone wheel tokens